 Braised Chicken with Sautéed Mushrooms and White Wine

 - 4 bone-in skin-on chicken thighs (about 2 1/4 pounds)

 - 1 pound mushrooms cut into 1/4-inch thick slices

 - 1/4 cup chicken broth

 - 1/4 cup fresh parsley leaves

-- Empty the flour into a shallow dish.
-Season the chicken with the salt and pepper and then dredge the chicken in the flour until lightly coated.
+Empty the flour into a shallow dish.
+Season the chicken with the pepper and then dredge the chicken in the flour until lightly coated.
 Set aside.

-- In a large skillet, heat the oil and 1 tablespoon butter over medium-high heat.
-Working in batches, cook the chicken until browned on both sides and cooked through, about 3 minutes per side.
-Place cooked chicken on a plate and cover loosely with aluminum foil to keep warm.
+Heat the butter in a large pot over medium-high heat.
+Cook the chicken until browned on both sides, about 5 minutes per side.
+Place browned chicken on a plate or platter and cover loosely with aluminum foil to keep warm.
 Set aside.

 Reduce the heat to medium-low and add the mushrooms and garlic, stirring to coat in the butter.
 Cook until the mushrooms have released their water, shrunk, and darkened in color, about 15 minutes, stirring every 3 minutes or so.